rahul16772/genrl/README.md

   📊 <a href="https://dashboard.gensyn.ai/"><strong>Dashboard</strong></a>
 </p>

-# GenRL-Swarm: Building Flexible, Decentralized Multi-Agent RL Environments

-GenRL-Swarm is a framework that provides native support for horizontally scalable, multi-agent, multi-stage RL with decentralized coordination and communication.
+GenRL is a framework that provides native support for horizontally scalable, multi-agent, multi-stage RL with decentralized coordination and communication.

 ## Customizable Components:
 - **DataManager**: Specifies and manages the particular data your RL environment will use.
 This could be a text dataset, an image dataset, a chessboard, or something else entirely.